Winter Terrorland: Tower of Terror Snow!

 Wait, what is FastPass?

-Guests insert their park ticket into an attraction’s FASTPASS machine to receive a pass granting access to the (usually much shorter) “FASTPASS line” during a 1-hour window later that same day.
+Guests inserted their park ticket into an attraction’s FASTPASS machine to receive a pass granting access to the (usually much shorter) “FASTPASS line” during a 1-hour window later that same day.
 AllEars has the full scoop on Disney’s FastPass system.

 Tower of Terror Fast Pass return window